U.S. Energy Information Administration logo

 Solar thermal (heat) energy

-A solar oven (a box for collecting and absorbing sunlight) is an example of a simple solar energy collection device.
-In the 1830s, British astronomer John Herschel used a solar oven to cook food during an expedition to Africa.
-People now use many different technologies for collecting and converting solar radiation into useful heat energy for a variety of purposes.
+A solar oven (a box for collecting and absorbing sunlight) is a simple example of a solar energy collection device.
+In the 1830s, British astronomer John Herschel used a solar oven to cook during an expedition to Africa.
+Today, we use many different technologies to capture and convert solar energy into useful energy for various purposes.

 We use solar thermal energy systems to heat: